-(c) Mandy Williams 2008, from Memento Mori
+(c) Mandy Williams 2016

-Mandy Williams lives and works in London.
-She studied art history at Warwick and Communications (Film) at Goldsmith’s.
-She lived in Vancouver, Canada for several years, and was represented by a commercial gallery where she had solo exhibitions of photographic and video works, as well as exhibiting in artist-run and public galleries across Canada and the United States.
-She was awarded a visual arts grant from the Canada Council and had work purchased by the Canadian Museum of Contemporary Photography.
-Since returning to London, she has exhibited in various group exhibitions including the London Art Fair, Royal West of England Academy, where she won a prize for the best original print, Raven Row, London, Museum of New Art, Detroit, and had a solo show, Waiting for You at House Gallery, London in March 2013.
-Her work has been reviewed as 'sensually and psychologically intriguing' (Asian Art News), possessing 'moments and places of tension because the characters in her work take risks to get there' (Lola Magazine, Toronto).
+I live and work in London.
+I studied art history at Warwick and Communications (Film) at Goldsmith’s.
+I lived in Vancouver, Canada for several years, and was represented by a commercial gallery where I had solo exhibitions of photographic and video works, as well as exhibiting in artist-run and public galleries across Canada and the United States.
+I was awarded a visual arts grant from the Canada Council and had work purchased by the Canadian Museum of Contemporary Photography.
+Since returning to London, I have exhibited in various group exhibitions including the London Art Fair with Bearspace Gallery; Royal West of England Academy, where I won a prize for the best original print in 2011, the photography prize in 2014, and was a shortlisted Academician candidate in 2015; Raven Row, London; the Royal Academy Summer Exhibition; Kinsale Arts Festival, Ireland; Deptford X, London; and National Open Art at Somerset House (2014) and Royal College of Art (2015).
+I had a solo show, Waiting for You at House Gallery, London (2013), and a solo show, River Stories, Unseen Landscapes at Gallery 7 - Pie Factory, Margate (2016).
+My videos have been screened in Athens, Moscow, Cairo, Poland, The Netherlands, San Francisco, Washington, New Zealand, and across the UK.